-This texture hatching technique adds and subtracts from a middle value.
+This hatching technique adds and subtracts from a middle value.
 It’s a great technique that you can use to draw nearly anything.

 I like to start a sketch with the “middle” value so I can lift out highlights and hatch in shadows to create the shape and texture.